 Remember the DIY days of covering balloons with lots of glue, scraps of paper and paint, and then popping said balloons to reveal a masterfully created bowl?
 Well, imagine doing paper maché on a larger scale — a much larger scale.
 The Binishell, an idea for inflated concrete domes dreamed up by Dr. Dante Bini in the 60s, is basically that same concept brought to life.

 A large, heavy-duty balloon gets covered with flexible steel rods and concrete before the balloon is inflated while the concrete is still wet.
 Once it hardens, the balloon is removed.
-Basically, it starts off as a flat shape and then gets inflated to its desired size.
 The balloon can then be reused to fill another domed building.
-It’s a super quick way of building structures that can take just a few days and, because of its shape, it’s also much more energy efficient than the traditionally built house.
+It’s a quick way of building structures, with construction taking just a few days.
+Because of its shape, it’s also much more energy efficient than the traditionally built house.

 Images via Wired, courtesy of Nicoló Bini